02 Mar Common Home HVAC Questions and Answers(Last Updated On: November 26, 2017)

 HVAC simply refers to the heating, ventilation and air conditioning systems throughout your home.

-Generally, home HVAC systems should be checked out by a professional annually to ensure they are in good condition and running properly.
+Generally, find an experienced technician and have them perform an annual home HVAC system inspection.
+This ensures they are in good condition and running properly.
 Homeowners that follow annual maintenance can expect to increase the longevity of their HVAC system.

 2. How can I increase the efficiency of my HVAC system?